pipcat/kobo/patch-nickel-css/readme.txt

 v03:
 - Manage all css streams in one single file.
 - Unified code for extracting and patching in a function.

+v04:
+- Option to extract and patch in bad-eyes patch format.